ReedChristopherFoster/Hello-World/README.md

 [Link to TradingView](https://www.tradingview.com/)

 ###### 5. Additional Documentation
 There is no additional necessary additional documentation within this repository.
-Although, her is the use of the **BOLD** syntax option.
+Although, here is the use of the **BOLD** syntax option.

 ###### 6. Versioning
 In the future, within this section I will discuss any versioning used especially if I am making major changes throughout the process of my code.